solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 The Azure DBaaS PostgreSQL offering is [Azure Database for PostgreSQL Flexible Server](https://azure.microsoft.com/services/PostgreSQL/#features).
 It supports many of the common administration tools and programming languages.

 The service generally provides more flexibility and server configuration customizations based on user requirements.
 The flexible server architecture allows users to collocate the database engine with the client tier for lower latency and choose high availability within a single availability zone and across multiple availability zones.
-Flexible servers also provide better cost optimization controls with the ability to stop/start your server and a burstable compute tier ideal for workloads that do not need full compute capacity continuously.
+Flexible servers also provide better cost optimization controls with the ability to stop/start the server and a burstable compute tier ideal for workloads that do not need full compute capacity continuously.

 ![Alt text](media/overview-flexible-server.png)

-The Azure Database for PostgreSQL Flexible Server is available in most Azure regions, however, if you are looking for specific set of supported features, you should reference the [latest documentation](https://learn.microsoft.com/azure/postgresql/flexible-server/overview#azure-regions).
+The Azure Database for PostgreSQL Flexible Server is available in most Azure regions, however, when looking for specific set of supported features, reference the [latest documentation](https://learn.microsoft.com/azure/postgresql/flexible-server/overview#azure-regions).

-Within an Azure Database for PostgreSQL Flexible Server, you can create one or multiple databases.
-You can opt to create a single database per server to utilize all the resources, or create multiple databases to share the resources.
+Within an Azure Database for PostgreSQL Flexible Server, it is possible to create one or multiple databases.
+In some cases, it might be appropriate to create a single database per server to utilize all the available resources, or create multiple databases to share the resources.
 The pricing is structured per-server, based on the configuration of pricing tier, vCores, and storage (GB).
 For more information, see [Compute and Storage options](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage).

 #### PaaS (Containers)